- Facepalming: A couple of instances:

 Randy Disher: Now I understand why every French movie I've ever seen ends with a suicide.

-- Gender Flip: In "Mr. Monk and the Actor," Randy's equivalent in The Killer Astronaut, the TV movie adaptation of "Mr. Monk and the Astronaut".
-Stottlemeyer and Disher stop by during filming on the set for the crime scene investigation at Joanne Raphelson's house.
+- Gender Flip: Parodied in "Mr. Monk and the Actor," when Stottlemeyer and Disher stop by during filming of The Killer Astronaut, the TV movie adaptation of "Mr. Monk and the Astronaut"note .
+They are on the set of the crime scene investigation at Joanne Raphelson's house.
 Randy is really embarrassed to find that he's portrayed by a woman and that a romantic subplot has been put in between "her" and "Stottlemeyer" in the film.
-Leading to a very uncomfortable moment for the real Stottlemeyer and Disher when their actors lean in for a kiss:
+This leads to a very uncomfortable moment for the real Stottlemeyer and Disher when their actors lean in for a kiss:

 The real Lt.
 Randall Disher: Not even once.